mozilla-magnet/magnet-metadata-service/README.md

-# (Another) Physical Web Web Service
+# (Another) Physical-Web Web Service

-This project is an implementation in Nodejs of a [Physical Web](https://google.github.io/physical-web/) metadata service.
+This project is an implementation in Nodejs of a [Physical-Web](https://google.github.io/physical-web/) metadata service.

 It's purpose is to parse and analyze the content of the urls to provide clients with extra information.